-Solid CO2 (Dry Ice) Formation - Carbon dioxide may form into the solid phase (dry ice) if the saturated pressure of the liquid is allowed to drop below 70 psig (4.8 bar/483 kPa.)
-In carbon dioxide service, the pressure in a XL-45Hp/50HP/55HP/50VHP must be maintained above this pressure to ensure a solid block will not form inside the container.
+Solid CO2 (Dry Ice) Formation - Carbon Dioxide may form into the solid phase (dry ice) if the pressure over the liquid is allowed to drop below 70 psig (4.8 bar/483 kPa).
+In carbon dioxide service, the pressure in an XL-65HP must be maintained above this valve to ensure a solid block will not form inside the container.
 If a container is being filled with CO2, it may be necessary to pressurize the container with gaseous CO2 before beginning the fill.
+If the pressure of the container is somehow lost, the dry ice block that forms may be thawed by pressurizing the cylinder to 280 psig (19.3 bar/1931 kPa) with carbon dioxide gas from an external source, and allowing several day at this pressure to thaw the cylinder.